onfido/castor-icons/CONTRIBUTING.md

 3. Create a new branch `release/1.1.x`, push to origin.

+4. GitHub Actions will publish to registry automatically.

 ### Release a patch version (example)

 In the following example we assume that the version 1.0.1 is being released: